-On October 25, 2005, the Company's shareholders approved a long-term incentive plan.
-The plan permits the grants of options or RSUs to the Company's employees, directors and service providers where each unit of RSU represents two ordinary shares of the Company.
+On October 25, 2005 and September 7, 2011, the Company's shareholders approved a long-term incentive plan, respectively.
+Both plans permit the grants of options or RSUs to the Company's employees, directors and service providers where each unit of RSU represents two ordinary shares of the Company.
 The 2005 plan was terminated in October 2010.